We find the cheapest bus & train tickets, so you can wander for less.

-There are 2 daily trains from Los Angeles to Phoenix.
-Traveling by train from Los Angeles to Phoenix usually takes around 12 hours and 19 minutes, but the fastest Amtrak train can make the trip in 8 hours and 45 minutes.
+You can pick from 2 daily train trips between Los Angeles and Phoenix.
+The average train journey from Los Angeles to Phoenix takes 11 hours and 53 minutes, but some Amtrak train trips are as short as 8 hours and 45 minutes.

 |Distance||357 mi (574 km)|

 Price trends for trains from Los Angeles to Phoenix

 Which train should you take from Los Angeles to Phoenix?

 Amtrak is the one and only train line which connects Los Angeles to Phoenix.
 The schedule is relatively limited as the train only runs twice a day.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
 On average, there are 2 Amtrak trains from Los Angeles to Phoenix every day, as well as 4 trips on the weekends, with prices starting from $79.

 Our train partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, train carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.